votong/laravel-mongodb-passport/README.md

 composer require designmynight/laravel-mongodb-passport
 ```

-You need to have your `App\User` class extend `DesignMyNight\Mongodb\Auth\User.php` instead of the default `Illuminate\Foundation\Auth\User`.
+You need to have your `App\User` class extend `VoTong\Mongodb\Auth\User.php` instead of the default `Illuminate\Foundation\Auth\User`.
 This user class extends larvel-mongodb eloquent user as well as adding all the standard and required authentication and laravel passport traits.

 ```php
 <?php